lazymesh/questionasnwers-react-relay/README.md

 The project can be started by using ``yarn start`` but before that make sure you run relay compiler by doing ``yarn relay-compiler --src ./src --schema schema.graphql``

+Subscription is added which is done on SSE (Server Sent Events) rather than web sockets.